labex-labs/open-source-labs/git/30-seconds-of-git/lab-apply-stash/step1.md

 ```shell
 cd git-playground
 ```
-2. Switch to the `master` branch and stash it after fixing the bug, the stash message is "fix the bug":
+2. Switch to the `master` branch and stash it after fixing the bug, the stash message is "fix the bug".
+Fix the bug by updating the contents of the `file1.txt` file to "hello,world":
 ```shell
 git checkout master
 echo "hello,world" > file1.txt